popskraft/auto-window-stickers/content/articles/exterior-addendum-custom-dealership-price-stickers/index.md

 - Supports a steady lot presentation from row to row — clear, practical, and easy to use day after day — clear, practical, and easy to use day after day

 ## Built for United States Conditions
-Busy rows and changing weather are part of the job in United States.
-Exterior Addendum Custom holds a neat layout and legible print, so the message stays the same from car to car.
-That consistency helps people compare fairly and keeps conversations on track from the start.
+A good first look starts with a clear window.
+Exterior Addendum Custom gives United States teams a steady way to present information across rows, even when cars move often.
+Buyers can scan the glass, get the facts, and decide whether to step closer without hunting for details.
 It reads clearly from a short distance and holds attention without fuss.
-Staff waste less time fixing signs, and shoppers spend more time compa
+Staff waste less time fixing signs, and shoppers spend more time c

 ### Adaptable for Any Lot
 From a small city lot to a large multi‑site operation, layouts change.
 Exterior Addendum Custom keeps the display approach consistent, which helps teams set up faster and keeps buyers oriented as they walk the row.
 It reads clearly from a short distance and holds attention without fuss.
 Staff waste less time fixing signs, and shoppers spend more time comparing cars.